Singapore Ballet

-The Singapore Ballet (formerly known as Singapore Dance Theatre) is Singapore's national dance company, founded in 1988 by Anthony Then and Goh Soo Khim.
-The Artistic Director of the company is Janek Schergen.
+The Singapore Ballet (formerly known as Singapore Dance Theatre (SDT)) is Singapore's national dance company, founded in 1988 by Anthony Then and Goh Soo Khim.
+The company's artistic director is Janek Schergen.

 History

-It made its debut in June 1988 at the Singapore Festival of The Arts as the Singapore Dance Theatre and received its first arts patronage by the then-Deputy Prime Minister, Mr. Ong Teng Cheong.
+The organisation made its debut in June 1988 at the Singapore Festival of the Arts as the Singapore Dance Theatre and received its first arts patronage by the then-deputy prime minister, Ong Teng Cheong.

 Initially, SDT started with a group of seven ballet dancers in a modest dance studio on the second story of a creaky colonial bungalow on Killiney Road.
-This studio space was shared by the Singapore Ballet Academy and the SDT's dancers could only train in between the Academy's rehearsal schedules on normal days.
+This studio space was shared by the Singapore Ballet Academy and the SDT's dancers could only train in between the academy's rehearsal schedules on normal days.
 The building's condition was poor and dancers often had to be careful with their movements lest the floorboards gave way.
 On rainy days, the studio would experience leaking roofs and had to put buckets at the corner of the studio, to collect the rainwater.

-In 1991 SDT moved to the Fort Canning Centre in Fort Canning Park.
+In 1991, SDT moved to the Fort Canning Centre in Fort Canning Park.
 As of 2013, SDT moved to purpose-built headquarters on Victoria Street.
 The new premises have four large studios and better facilities for the dancers and staff.
-On 12 July 2013, the new SDT headquarters was officially opened with the Silver Legacy Gala by presided over by President Dr. Tony Tan.
-Singapore Ballet now consists of 38 dancers and six apprentices.
-It receives funding from both public and private sources such as the National Arts Council, as well as corporate and private donations.
+On 12 July 2013, the new SDT headquarters was officially opened with the Silver Legacy Gala by presided over by president Dr. Tony Tan.
+Singapore Ballet now consists of thirty-eight dancers and six apprentices.
+It receives funding from both public and private sources, including the National Arts Council, as well as corporate and private donations.

 On 10 December 2021, it was announced that Singapore Dance Theatre was renamed Singapore Ballet, in an effort to bridge the audience's expectations of their performances.
 This was done with its board of directors' approval and after a discussion with the National Arts Council.

-It has six seasons in a year, including performances at the Esplanade Theatre and the Fort Canning Green, where its hugely popular Ballet Under The Stars (BUTS) series of outdoor performances are staged.
+It has six seasons in a year, including performances at the Esplanade Theatre and the Fort Canning Green, where its Ballet under the Stars (BUTS) series of outdoor performances are staged.
 BUTS has, to date, attracted over 180,000 spectators from all walks of life.